nutanix-japan/nai-llm/docs/infra/infra_nkp.md

          echo -e "export NKP_IMAGE=nkp-ubuntu-22.04-1.29.6-20240717082720" >> .env
          source .env
          ```
-    Make sure to use image name that is generated in your environment.
+    Make sure to use image name that is generated in your environment for the next steps.

 ## Create a Bootstrap K8S Cluster